creoapp/documentation/docs/drafts/application.md

-The App object is centralized point of control and coordination between your code and the underline operating system and frameworks.
-The App object is responsible to gives you important information about the state of your application like when it starts, when it will terminated, when it will enter/exit background mode and much more.
+The App object is a centralized point of control and coordination between your code and the underline operating system and frameworks.
+The App object is responsible to notify you important information about the state of your application like when it starts, when it will terminate, when it will enter/exit background mode and much more.

 ![Creo App](images/creo_app_1.png)